Deixis: Deixis

-The term "deixis" refers to the ways in which language encodes contextual information into its grammatical system.
-More broadly, deixis refers to the inherent ambiguity of certain linguistic expressions and the interpretive processes that communicants must perform in order to disambiguate these words and phrases.
-Such ambiguity can only be resolved by analyzing the context in which the utterance occurs.
+The term deixis refers to the ways in which language encodes contextual information into its grammatical system.
+More broadly, deixis refers to the inherent ambiguity of certain linguistic expressions and the interpretive processes that communicants must perform in order to disambiguate them.
+Such ambiguity can only be resolved by analyzing the context of the utterance.
 To understand deixis, one must first understand that language grammaticalizes context-dependent features such as person, space, and time.
-When language is oriented toward its context, certain expressions in speech emerge that differentiate the "here" and "now" (proximal deixis) from the "then" and "there" (distal deixis).
-According to Karl Buhler, an Austrian psychologist who was one of the earliest to present a theory of deixis, "When philosophers, linguists, and narrative theorists attempt to understand the role of subjectivity in language and conversely, the role of language in subjectivity, they invariably notice a certain aspect of language which seems to depend on extralinguistic, subjective, occasion-specific considerations."
-Within the context of narrative, deixis reflects those aspects of storytelling by which the audience is pragmatically directed to understand the perspective of the narrator or the perspective of the story's characters in relation to their own story-external vantage point.
+When language is oriented toward its context, certain expressions differentiate the "here" and "now" (proximal deixis) from the "then" and "there" (distal deixis).
+According to Karl Bühler, an Austrian psychologist who was one of the earliest to present a theory of deixis, "When philosophers, linguists, and narrative theorists attempt to understand the role of subjectivity in language and conversely, the role of language in subjectivity, they invariably notice a certain aspect of language which seems to depend on extralinguistic, subjective, occasion-specific considerations."
+Within the context of narrative, deixis reflects those aspects of storytelling by which the audience is pragmatically directed to understand the perspective of the narrator or of the story's characters in relation to their own story-external vantage point.
 Essentially, deictic expressions help form the layers of narrative that direct the audience to either the narratorial discourse or to the story world.
-"Deixis (adjectival form, deictic) is a psycholinguistic term for those aspects of meaning associated with self-world orientation".
-Deixis is an integral component of the lens by which the audience perceives the narrative.
+"Deixis (adjectival form, deictic) is a psycholinguistic term for those aspects of meaning associated with self-world orientation."
+Deixis is an integral component of the lens through which the audience perceives the narrative.